defmthd/lomarchy/README.md

 ## What it sets up

 - `paru` bootstrapping, mirror refresh, and CachyOS repositories
+- CachyOS kernel with `scx_loader` and `scx_lavd` scheduler in Gaming mode
 - Core shell and terminal tooling such as Fish, Starship, Ghostty, `ripgrep`, `eza`, and `fastfetch`
 - KDE Plasma desktop packages and personal KDE defaults
 - Development tools such as GitHub CLI, GitHub Desktop, LazyGit, and VS Code
 - Gaming packages such as Steam, MangoHud, Moonlight, and CachyOS gaming meta packages
-- Personal config trees for KDE, Fish, Ghostty, Waybar, Neovim, Walker, MangoHud, and more
+- Personal config trees for KDE, Fish, Ghostty, Neovim, MangoHud, and more

 ## Philosophy